owlprotocol/tutorials/README.md

 ### Running the Project

-To start the project, use the following command:
+To start run your script, use the following command:

 ```bash
 pnpm start
 ```

-This will execute the `index.ts` file, which includes various imports and configurations from different libraries such as Permissionless, Viem, and OWL Protocol.
+This will execute the [index.ts](./index.ts) file, which includes various imports and configurations from different libraries such as Permissionless, Viem, and OWL Protocol.

 ### Documentation

-For more detailed documentation, please visit the [Owl Protocol Documentation](https://docs.owl.build/).
+For more detailed documentation, please visit [docs.owl.build](https://docs.owl.build/).

+### Tutorials
+We recommend following along the tutorials by pasting in the snippets as you go into the [index.ts](./index.ts) file.
+However, you can also find the combined code of each tutorial under [./tutorials](./tutorials/) and run those directly using `tsx src/gasless-transactions.ts`.
+You may need to install `tsx` globally with `pnpm -g tsx` to run this.

 ### License